Skip to main content

 Now you can set up your Link My Books account to account for the period after becoming VAT registered.

-On step 2 of the wizard you will see this screen:
+On step 2 of the wizard you will see this screen again asking if you are VAT registered in the UK:

-Again you will be presented with some suggested tax rates that you need to check with your accountant or tax advisor to ensure they are suited to your business.
+Again you will be presented with some suggested tax rates.
+We advise that you check these with your accountant or tax advisor to ensure they are correct for your business.

 Once you have done that move to the next step.